johnnovak/gridmonger-site/source/themes.rst

 Theme files
 ===========

+Themes are text files with the ``.gmtheme`` extension.
 Built-in themes are stored in the ``Themes`` subfolder in the application folder.
-Themes have the ``.gmtheme`` extension.
-The ``Themes/Images`` subfolder contains the background images used by some themes (at double resolution to support high-DPI displays).
+The ``Themes/Images`` subfolder contains the background images used by some themes (at double-resolution to support high-DPI displays).

 User themes live in the :ref:`appendixes/user-data-folder:User data folder`.
 They have their own ``User Themes/Images`` folder; the loading of user theme images are first attempted from here, then if that fails, from the ``Themes/Images`` folder.
-Because of this, when you make some adjuments to a built-in theme, the images files do not need to be copied.
+Because of this, when you make some adjustments to a built-in theme (creating an user theme that shadows the built-in theme in the process), the images files do not need to be copied.